 I didn’t like the idea of returning to Batanes.
 At least, not in the beginning.
 It’s not because I did not enjoy my previous trip.
-Quite the contrary.
-Batanes has always been atop my list of dream Philippine destinations, and when I was finally able to set foot in it
+Quit e the contrary.
+Batanes has always been atop my list of dream Philippine destinations, and when I was finally able to set foot in

 The Poor Traveler‘s past couple of years had been all about international travel.
 We had been busy hopping from one country to another, collecting passport stamps, and creating travel guides for mostly European and Asian cities.
 But as soon as 2017 stepped in, we knew it was time to “come